 I've long thought the opera should be titled Don Magnifico, sung masterfully by Alessandro Corbelli, since he gets all the arias.
 When I was listening to this opera for hours on end, I usually skipped his stuff.
 I think this is the same guy.
 The tenor, Toby Spence, was appealing to me until he blooped too many high notes.
 I think the tenor for Cenerentola has to have high notes that float.

 I love this opera, and loved it once again.

-I didn't quite buy the papparazzi idea.
-In a world of papparazzi one would know which one was the real prince.
+I didn't quite buy the paparazzi idea.
+In a world of paparazzi one would know which one was the real prince.
 Could Prince William swap with his valet?
 Not really.

 The carriage is a gorgeous blue Rolls Royce, the star of the evening.
 The conducting was excellent with lots of fluidity and subtlety.
 Evelino Pido got that part right, but the other part of conducting opera, the part where you coordinate with the singers who are busy doing other things, was not so good.
 He lost them a few times.

 The news from London is Ronnie O'Sullivan won the snooker championship.

 Natalie Dessay cancelled her performance at Barbican, so I went to the opera to see La Cenerentola instead.
 The Chailly/Bartoli version of this opera is probably the opera CD I have listened to most in my life.